Converting to a healthy eating routine and life can be overwhelming; baby steps are good in getting started. Here are some steps to start to consider.

 Looking at ingredients, avoid artificial additives, artificial sweeteners, refined sugars, and vegetable oils.
 There are so many positive options to replace processed food, like almond butter instead of commercial peanut butter.
 I snack on almond butter and celery.
 It fills me up, and the protein quenches my hunger.

 Baked sweet potato with grass-fed butter is another great option.
 I use Kerrygold butter, which you can find at Trader Joes, Whole Foods, and all the other markets like Ralphs.
 At Ralphs and markets like that, Kerrygold butter is usually with the gourmet cheeses and not with the regular butter.
+Raw dairy is superior and I find raw butter, milk and heavy cream at Sprouts.

 #2 Eat Real Foods